Released: 5 April 1993

 Uncut, October 1999

 Kicking off with the sound of church bells, and bookended by ‘The Wedding’ and ‘The Wedding Song‘, fans might have been worried that Bowie had gone soft in his newly-married state.
 Their trepidation would have been misplaced, however.
 Coming after the raw rock ‘n’ roll excesses of Tin Machine, Black Tie White Noise was a return to commercial pop, and in ‘Jump They Say’ he achieved his first UK top 10 single since 1986’s ‘Absolute Beginners’.

 So we got together again and he was marrying Iman – who was my friend too – to do Black Tie, White Noise.
 The working title was The Wedding Album.
 I was trying to turn it into a very, very, very commercial piece of work.
 He, on the other hand, was trying to make this artistic statement about this period in his life.
 That was a little bit uncomfortable, because we were butting heads, but I think we did a wonderful album.

 Black Tie White Noise contained four cover versions, the most since Pin Ups.
 ‘I Feel Free’ was a December 1966 hit for Cream, while ‘Nite Flights’ was the title track of the Walker Brothers’ final album in 1978.

-‘Don’t Let Me Down & Down’ was written by Tarha, a Mauritanian princess and friend of Iman.
-The lyrics, originally in Arabic, were translated for Black Tie by French producer Martine Valmont.
+‘Don’t Let Me Down & Down’ was written by Tarha, a Mauritanian musician and friend of Iman.
+The lyrics, originally in Arabic, were translated by her French producer Martine Valmont.
 Better known was ‘I Know It’s Gonna Happen Someday’, originally on Morrissey’s Mick Ronson-produced 1992 album Your Arsenal.